ritesh-sinha29/google-calender-connecter-with-website/README.md

-# 🗓️ Clario Calendar - Google Calendar Integration
+# 🗓️ Google Calendar Integration

 A seamless calendar integration for the Clario platform that allows users to create events directly from the web interface and sync them to their Google Calendar.